MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2016.md

 - SPF should be running update rollup [9](https://support.microsoft.com/kb/3133705) or later in order to upgrade to 2016.
 - The VMM server should be running update rollup [9](https://support.microsoft.com/kb/3129784) or later in order to upgrade to 2016.
 - The VMM console machine should be running update rollup [9](https://support.microsoft.com/kb/3129784) or later in order to upgrade to 2016.
-- Windows Azure Pack should be running on Windows Server 2012 R2 with at least update rollup [10](https://support.microsoft.com/kb/3158609).
+- Microsoft Azure Pack should be running on Windows Server 2012 R2 with at least update rollup [10](https://support.microsoft.com/kb/3158609).

 ## Assumptions
 The upgrade instructions in this article assume the following scenario:

 - SPF and VMM are running on System Center 2012 R2.
-- We highly recommend that you reuse the current SPF server name to simplify the seamless integration into your existing Windows Azure Pack deployment.
+- We highly recommend that you reuse the current SPF server name to simplify the seamless integration into your existing Microsoft Azure Pack deployment.
 - The VMM console is installed on a separate computer.
 - The upgrade uses the existing SPF server name.
-- These upgrade instructions assume that the VMM 2016 upgrade has already been completed, and that the necessary backups of the current Windows Azure Pack environment have been performed.
+- These upgrade instructions assume that the VMM 2016 upgrade has already been completed, and that the necessary backups of the current Microsoft Azure Pack environment have been performed.

 ## Upgrade order